Runaway (Janet Jackson song): Live performances

-"Runaway" was included on the setlist of her 1998-99 The Velvet Rope Tour, in a medley with her past singles "Escapade", "When I Think of You", "Miss You Much" (1989), and "Love Will Never Do (Without You)" (1990); during the performance, Jackson wore a jester's headdress and satin bustier, with her dancers dressed as "flowers, Mad Hatters, and horny gnomes" amid a "blindingly bright, poppy-induced set design" with varied props, which include a smiling clock tower, inflatable moons, mammoth chaise, vases, and books.
-The performance of the song at the October 11, 1998, show in New York City, at the Madison Square Garden, was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO, and was included on the concert's video release, The Velvet Rope Tour: Live in Concert (1999).
+"Runaway" was included on the setlist of Jackson's 1998-99 The Velvet Rope Tour, in a medley with her past singles "Escapade", "When I Think of You", "Miss You Much" (1989), and "Love Will Never Do (Without You)" (1990).
+During the performance, Jackson wore a jester's headdress and satin bustier, with her dancers dressed as "flowers, Mad Hatters, and horny gnomes" amid a "blindingly bright, poppy-induced set design" with varied props, which include a smiling clock tower, inflatable moons, mammoth chaise, vases, and books.
+The performance of the song at the October 11, 1998, show in NYC, at the Madison Square Garden, was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO, and was included on the concert's video release, The Velvet Rope Tour: Live in Concert (1999).

-It was also performed during the All for You Tour in 2001 and 2002, in a medley with "When I Think of You", "Miss You Much" and "Escapade", with the stage decorated with "colorful inflatable blow-up props", with the singer dressed as a pink flower; some music commentators viewed the performance as too similar to that of the previous tour.
+It was also performed during the All for You Tour in 2001 and 2002, in a medley with "When I Think of You", "Miss You Much" and "Escapade", with the stage decorated with "colorful inflatable blow-up props", and the singer dressed as a pink flower; some music commentators viewed the performance as too similar to that of the previous tour.
 The February 16, 2002 final date of the tour at the Aloha Stadium in Honolulu, was broadcast by HBO, and included a performance of "Runaway".
 This rendition was also added to the setlist at its video release, Janet: Live in Hawaii, in 2002.

 "Runaway" was used as the encore song for the Rock Witchu Tour in 2008, with Jackson and her dancers wearing white outfits.
 It was also performed at the concerts in Sydney, Australia, during the singer's 2011 Number Ones, Up Close and Personal tour.
 In 2018, the song was included on the second leg of the State of the World Tour.
-On February 13, 2020, "Runaway" was performed by Jackson and The Roots on The Tonight Show with Jimmy Fallon.
+On February 13, 2020, "Runaway" was performed by Jackson and the Roots on The Tonight Show with Jimmy Fallon.